 At the same time, we know that the City of Boulder has immediate needs for flood mitigation and has proposed utilizing part of the CU Boulder South property to address them.
 To most easily accommodate the city’s proposal, the property should be annexed so the city can implement its flood mitigation plan and manage construction under its jurisdiction.

-During the annexation process, CU and the city will collaborate to develop a clearer picture of what will – and will not – be considered on the CU Boulder South property as well as other parameters for development.
+During the annexation process, guided in large part by the Guiding Principles for development of the property adopted in the 2015 Boulder Comprehensive Plan (BVCP), CU and the city will collaborate to develop a clearer picture of what will – and will not – be considered on the CU Boulder South property as well as other parameters for development.
 CU Boulder looks forward to partnering with the community and the city to develop an annexation plan that includes a cooperative vision for its use within a thoughtful and structured process.

 No specific development plans exist for CU Boulder South.
-In fact, CU Boulder did not initiate the land use designation change under the Boulder Valley Comprehensive Planning update but we stand ready to cooperate.
+In fact, CU Boulder did not initiate the land use designation changes implemented under the 2015 Boulder Valley Comprehensive Plan (BVCP) update but we were happy to cooperate.
 The city identified a need to use a portion of CU Boulder’s property as a preferred location for flood detention and protection.
-The current Boulder Valley Comprehensive Plan (BVCP) update that includes land use designation changes is just one step in a longer process.
+The 2015 BVCP included land use designation changes as one step in a longer process.
 Application to the city for annexation and the resulting discussions between CU Boulder and the city is another.
-Then, CU Boulder has a long-range campus master plan that must be updated to examine its future needs.
+Then, CU Boulder has a long-range campus master plan that must be updated to examine its future needs

-Efforts will center on creating floodwater mitigation areas to improve the flood safety of people, residences and buildings downstream, as well as efforts to preserve and enhance undeveloped, natural open areas.
-We will conduct maintenance and improvements to the trails that are used by our cross-country team and the broader community and will create low-impact recreational and athletic fields that could serve shared community use.
-Finally, we will create more sustainable investments in the recreation facilities already in existence with features such as restrooms, drinking fountains for visitors and improved locker room facilities for student-athletes.
+Efforts will center on the city’s construction of its selected flood project to improve the flood safety of people, residences and buildings downstream.
+We will hope to collaborate with the city’s flood mitigation project construction process on our work to create low-impact recreational and athletic fields in the flood detention are that could serve shared community use.
+Finally, CU Boulder will create more sustainable investments in the recreation facilities already in existence with features such as restrooms, drinking fountains for visitors and improved locker room facilities for student-athletes at the existing tennis courts.
+We will likely also conduct maintenance and improvements to the trails that are used by our cross-country team and the broader community.

-Over this longer horizon, it is harder to predict.
-However, we anticipate that portions of the site could include development like affordable housing (in the style of apartments and/or townhouses) for faculty, staff and graduate students, small-scale academic, instructional or research facilities or other uses that serve the university and the surrounding community.
+We anticipate prioritizing the development of cost-effective housing in the style of apartments and/or townhouses for CU Boulder faculty, staff, graduate students and non-first year students.
+Additionally we anticipate other options to include small-scale academic, instructional or research facilities or other uses that serve the university and the surrounding community.

-We will not build a football stadium or large-scale sport venues, large research complexes such as some of those located on CU Boulder’s East Campus Research Park, towers à la Williams Village or first-year freshman housing.
-Regarding transportation, a bypass public roadway connecting Highway 93 and Highway 36 is off the table, as is a full build out of all 308 acres of the property.
+We will not build a football stadium or large-scale sport venues, large research complexes such as some of those located on CU Boulder’s East Campus Research Park, towers like Williams Village, or first-year freshman housing.
+We have also committed to complying with the city’s 55-foot height limit for all buildings at the site.
+Regarding transportation, a bypass public roadway connecting Colorado Highway 93 and U.S. 36 is off the table, as is a full build out of all 308 acres of the property.

-Any development would maintain the same high aesthetic standards of other CU Boulder properties.
+Any development would maintain the same high standards for durability and energy efficiency of other CU Boulder properties.
 The design of functionally arranged buildings will complement the existing topography and maintain sensitivity to surrounding neighbors.
 We will keep the community informed at all junctures and work closely with the city as development plans begin to emerge – again, this is a long and extensive process and one not expected to occur over a short horizon.

-We have worked with the city and are looking at designating approximately one-fourth of CU Boulder South land for floodwater mitigation to keep our community safe from future flooding risks while also minimizing impacts to the city-owned Open Space east of CU Boulder South.
-Approximately another fourth of the property will not be used for buildings, but for trails, wetlands and open areas.
-The nearly 80 acres that would be used as floodwater mitigation areas could also double as low-impact playing fields.
+We have worked with the city and have offered to designate approximately 80 acres of CU Boulder South land for flood mitigation to keep our community safe from future flooding risks.
+The nearly 80 acres that would be used as flood mitigation areas could also double as low-impact playing fields.

 Again, our stewardship requires that we plan how best to serve current and future students and how to best serve the state according to our mission.
 Annexing the entire property allows us to effectively carry out our stewardship responsibilities and to partner with the city to incorporate the community’s needs into our planning process.

 Yes.
-Since purchasing the site, we have removed barriers to the property and provided the community with access to the area.
+Since purchasing the site in 1996, we have removed barriers to the property and provided the community with access to the area.
 That will continue when CU develops the property.
 CU Boulder will maintain public access to the property, including trails and access to the city’s adjacent Open Space (where allowed by the city), parks and regional trail systems regardless of what is ultimately developed on the property.
 In fact, CU Boulder made possible the final connection for the last leg of the city’s South Boulder Creek Trail by providing an easement for the city to build a walkway across the wetlands.
-We are energized by the possibility of forging stronger connections from the CU Boulder South property to the City’s Open Space nearby to improve the experience of users.
 And, of course, all of our campus is open to the public, including to those walking their dogs (we do ask that dogs be on leashes and have their poop scooped!)

 Yes.
 CU Boulder regularly incorporates a variety of strategies to reduce automobile travel to and from all areas of our campus.
 As any future plans are developed, additional studies will be conducted to ensure appropriate steps are being taken to mitigate traffic impacts.
 This would include evaluating transit, bicycle and pedestrian connections and methods to encourage the use of lower-impact alternative transportation methods to access the property.